Overall though, the majority of email received has been very positive, and it appears that many people were like

 great deal of information on the reissue Dan Armstrong · Ampeg instruments.

-These gentlemen, as well as others quoted within the following pages deserve the credit for this update, while any errors,
+These friends, as well as others quoted within the following pages deserve the credit for this update, while any errors,

 or shortcomings are all my own.
 As one who is but a reporter, of sorts, I can safely say that it would be way